casalebrunet/aocl_altera_opencl_fpga/pipes_dataflow/Readme.md

 # Compiling the OpenCL Kernel

-The top-level OpenCL kernel file is device/hello_world.cl.
+The top-level OpenCL kernels file is device/network.cl.

 To compile the OpenCL kernel, run: